 The picture was made in 1953, a time when most movies were largely filmed on studio back lots.
 Breaking this convention, the film features a number of Manhattan locations, including Central Park, the Bowery, and the 42nd Street subway station.
 The Tudor City sequence was filmed on its new bridge and along the inclined walk to the staircase down to 42nd Street.

 Some screen grabs, below.
-Sorry, have no idea about the dialogue ‒ our screener was an un-subtitled French version.
-And sorry, there's no Zsa Zsa, it was her day off.
+Unfortunately, we have no idea about the dialogue ‒ our screener was an un-subtitled French version.

 In the Tudor City sequence, actors Nicole Maurey and Fernandel stroll up the inclined walkway opposite the South Park, (Behind Fernandel is the Hospital for Special Surgery, later razed and replaced by the Ford Foundation Headquarters.)